ohana-scholars/ohana-scholars.github.io/index.md

 # Approach
 In order to access features of Ohana Scholars, a student must login and set up their profile.
 Creating a profile will allow the student to add courses and subjects they may need help with or wish to help others.
 The student profiles will require their name and a headshot so that others may recognize them easily.
 Profiles may include other contact information so that students may contact them more privately.

-Another section of the site lists all of the ICS courses.
-Within each course, it is possible to see the grasshoppers and the senseis.
-A grasshopper can propose a study session around a topic currently being covered in their course (for example, “Write my essay on configuration management”, and a time to meet within ICSpace (i.e. 8:30-9:30pm tonight)).
-This proposal generates a notification to all of the grasshoppers and senseis, and they can respond by saying they intend to come at some point during the time period.
+Another section of the site lists all of subjects.
+Within each course, it is possible to see the students.
+Students can propose a study session around a topic currently being covered in their course (for example, “Write my essay on configuration management”, and a time to meet within ICSpace (i.e. 8:30-9:30pm tonight)).
+This proposal generates a notification to all of the students, and they can respond by saying they intend to come at some point during the time period.

 There is an online calendar that shows all of the study sessions and who is attending.